shiny-icarus/docker-submission-template/README.md

 # 0. Corroborate that your method complies with all the requirements

 1. Be fully automatic and deterministic (make sure there are no random seeds required for prediction).
-1. Run on a system with 60GB RAM and a GTX 3060 12GB.
+1. Run on a system with 60GB RAM and GPU NVIDIA 12GB.
 1. Maximum docker size 20GB.
 1. File prediction should not take more than 1 hour per case.